zaners123/datadeer/README.md

 ## Get a Linux server; anything Debian-based will work (such as Debian, Ubuntu, etc)

-Then follow a guide on how to set up a [Debian](https://www.debian.org/distrib/) or [Ubuntu](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server#1-overview) Serve
+Then follow a guide on how to set up a [Debian](https://www.debian.org/distrib/) or [Ubuntu](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server#1-overview) Server

 Make sure you set the server up as headless (in Debian don't select any Desktop Managers), give it a static IP, and set up SSH keys (for remote access).